 Is it safe to use a chemical exfoliator for acne-prone skin?

-Despite popular belief, chemical exfoliators can actually be good for your skin, especially for oily skin type.
+Despite popular belief, chemical exfoliators can actually be good for your skin, especially for oily skin types.
 Chemical exfoliators, such as salicylic acid, can aid to unclog pores and stamp out acne bacteria in the skin.

 How to select the best night cream for oily acne-prone skin?